-My friend Oisin makes these divine scones.
-He uses a very light Italian flour, but you can use plain flour if you wish.
-Makes 10-12 scones.
+Get ready for the most divine scones!
+This recipe uses a very light Italian flour, but you can use plain flour if you wish.

 Preheat the oven to 220°C (425°F), Gas mark 7.